gbks121/omnisearch-sdk/README.md

 | **DuckDuckGo** | `createDuckDuckGoProvider` | None (Scraping)                 |
 | **Parallel**   | `createParallelProvider`   | API Key                         |

 > **Note on Google:** As of Jan 2026, new Programmable Search Engines are restricted to searching specific domains (up to 50).
 Whole-web search is only available on engines created before this change (until Jan 2027).
-For general web search, consider Brave, SerpAPI, or DuckDuckGo.
+The Custom Search JSON API is closed to new customers.

 ## 🧩 Advanced Usage